yaolingling/install_rackhd_ansible/README.md

         sshpass -p <password> ssh-copy-id -i /root/.ssh/id_rsa.pub -o StrictHostKeyChecking=no root@<IP>

+* check the line which contains "127.0.0.1 localhost" in the file "/etc/hosts", add <hostname>

+        127.0.0.1 localhost <hostname>

-## install_rackhd.yml
+## install_rackhd_ubuntu.yml

-The ansible script is used to install RackHD with source code.
+The ansible script is used to install RackHD with source code in fresh ubuntu.
 User can execute the command to install RackHD:

-	ansible-playbook install_rackhd.yml
+	sudo ansible-playbook install_rackhd_ubuntu.yml

 The ansible script contains the following roles: